 A number of deeper prospects were originally identified by the Company in the Akkulka Exploration Licence and Contract area.
 These prospects, located on the flanks of the major Akkulka high, had potential targets in reservoirs ranging from the Cretaceous, through Jurassic and Triassic.
-From 2005 to 2007, work concentrated on the reinterpretation of existing seismic to focus on the deeper potential of the contract area.
+From 2005 to 2007, work concentrated on the re-interpretation of existing seismic to focus on the deeper potential of the contract area.
 These plays are located off the main structural Akkulka high which was either denuded of these sediments or prominent during that time and facilitated onlap against it.
 By early 2008, the new and improved 2007 2D seismic dataset was ready for interpretation across the Kul-Bas area and in 2009 the JNOC extensive 2D dataset was reprocessed which put the previous deeper regional well tests into perspective.
 The discovery well AKD01 was located on a vintage 2D seismic line in 2009.
-Following the discovery of oil in deeper horizons a 170 square kilometre full fold 3D seismic program over the discovery with an 88 square kilometre extension over old well G6 was undertaken.
-This gives a much more detailed picture of the eastern and southern flank of the Akkulka High and an additional 2D program was also undertaken at the western end of the Akkulka High to check for additional prospectivity.
-In November 2010, both the 3D and 2D seismic acquisition programs on the Doris oil discovery and surrounding exploration area were completed and first data has been interpreted.
+Following the discovery of oil in deeper horizons during 2010 and 2011, a 290 square kilometre, 130 square kilometre full fold 3D seismic programme over the discovery with an 88 square kilometre, 43 square kilometre full fold extension over old well G6 was undertaken.
+This gave a much more detailed picture of the eastern and southern flank of the Akkulka High and an additional 45 kilometre 2D programme was also undertaken at the western end of the Akkulka High to check for additional prospectivity.
+In November 2010, the 3D and 2D seismic acquisition programmes on the Doris oil discovery and surrounding exploration area were completed and the data has been processed and interpreted.
+Processing techniques have included amplitude analysis to help identify channel and fan sand systems which appear to be involved in the trapping mechanism for the Cretaceous accumulation of the Doris oil discovery.

 Most of the nearest deep producing fields are approximately 240 km to the south in Uzbekistan.
-Here the Barsa Kelmes depression is proven to contain, most likely Jurassic, a gas condensate source rocks reservoired in clastics of Upper and Middle Jurassic age.
 The nearest significant oilfield is over 300 km in distance.
-The first deep well on the Akkulka Block spudded late in 2008 (well AKD01 on the Doris prospect) using the Company's ZJ70 rig Telesto.
-The robust Doris discovery structure, founded on an old inverted structure to the southeast of the proven shallow gas Kyzyloi and Akkulka Fields, is less faulted than the main high under these fields.
+The first deep well on the Akkulka Block was spudded late in 2008 (well AKD01 on the Doris prospect) using the Company's ZJ70 rig Telesto.
+The robust Doris discovery structure, founded on an old inverted structure to the south-east of the proven shallow gas Kyzyloi and Akkulka Fields, is less faulted than the main high under these fields.